 - a.
 On January 30, 2024, out of the pre-funded warrants that were issued in July 2020, 400,017 were exercised on a cashless basis into 400,000 shares of Common Stock. - b.
-In January and March 2024, the Compensation Committee of the Board of Directors approved the grant of 1,941,500 restricted shares subject to time vesting to directors, officers and employees of the Company and approved the grant of 1,100,400 options to purchase Common Stock, and 320,000 performance-based options to purchase Common Stock to officers, employees, and consultants of the Company, at exercise prices between \$1.68 and \$2.14 per share.
+For the six months ended June 30, 2024, In January and March 2024, the Compensation Committee (the "Compensation Committee") of the Board of Directors of the Company approved the grant of 1,946,500 restricted shares, subject to time vesting, to directors, officers and employees of the Company and approved the grant of 1,100,400 options to purchase Common Stock, and 320,000 performance-based options to purchase Common Stock to officers, employees, and consultants of the Company, at exercise prices between \$1.68 and \$2.14 per share.
 The time vesting restricted shares and stock options vest over various periods between two to three years commencing on the respective grant dates.
 The options have a ten-year term.
 The restricted shares and the options were issued under the Company's 2020 Equity incentive Plan (the "2020 Plan"). - c.
 On February 15, 2024, the Company executed a consulting agreement with a former officer of Twill.
 Pursuant to the terms of the consulting agreement, the Company agreed to issue to the former officer of Twill 350,000 fully vested RSUs.
-During the three-month period ended March 31, 2024, the Company recorded share-based compensation expenses related to this service provider in the amount of \$893. - d.
-In February 2024, the Company issued 17,307, 4,000 and 1,115 Series C, C-1 and C-2 preferred shares, respectively, at a purchase price of \$1,000 per preferred share.
-The Series C and C-1 Preferred Stock are convertible into Common Stock at \$2.02 per Common Stock.
-The Series C-2 Preferred Stock is convertible into Common Stock at \$2.14 per Common Stock.
-As a result of the sale of the preferred stock, the aggregate gross proceeds to the Company from the Offering were approximately \$22,422.